 On the last day of the session, we present to each student a certificate for satisfactory completion of the program.
-Anyone leaving the program before that last day will not receive a certificate or be allowed to use their attendance at the Governor's School for college applications.
+Anyone leaving the program before that last day will not receive a certificate or be allowed to use their attendance at the Governor's School for college applications, with exceptions made for medical or other unique circumstances.

-A TYPICAL DAY - Appendix A of this 2021 Student Handbook contains a typical daily schedule.
+DAILY SCHEDULE - Appendix A of this 2022 Student Handbook contains a typical daily schedule.
 We expect students to attend all assigned classes and required events and to complete all assigned coursework.
 The amount of time required for daily class preparation will vary, but a rule of thumb is that students spend an hour or more a day reading, practicing, and/or rehearsing outside of class.
 As the daily schedule illustrates, outside of the four class periods a day, we schedule time for non-class academic events, recreation, social activities, student organizations, and personal moments.